 Q: Can I bring my own cannabis-infused oil for you to use on me?

 A: If the product is CHABA-- that is, if the manufacturer guarantees the product to have less than 0.3% THC in it-- then, yes.
 Otherwise, no-- using an oil that is not guaranteed by the manufacturer to be CHABA is a Class C felony.

 Q: How long will the massage be?

 A: I like to give people the full length of the scheduled time on the table.
 This means that if you book a 60 minute massage, I want to be working hands-on with you for 60 minutes.
-Please allow an extra 30 minutes after your appointment time, so that we have time to talk for 5-10 minutes beforehand about your needs and expectations, a full 60 (or 90) minutes on the table, and another 5-10 minutes afterwards to talk about stretches, posture, and other techniques you can consider for self-care between massages.
+Please allow an extra 20 minutes beyond your massage time, so that we have time to talk for 5-10 minutes beforehand about your needs and expectations, a full 60 (or 90, or 120) minutes on the table, and another 5-10 minutes afterwards to talk about stretches, posture, and other techniques you can consider for self-care between massages.